novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-80.md

 Lee Hyun-woo soon listened to people’s voices.

 “Hello.
 Ah, Reporter Kim?
-I’m calling because I’m worried that you might not come, unlike other reporters.
+I’m calling because I’m worried that you might not come and got left by other reporters.
 Our representative is going to do an interview.
 He’s been invited by 【Dachshund Institute】 in Germany and 【Stanford University】.”

 “Reporter Cho?
 There will be an interview at our headquarters the day after tomorrow.
 Ah, several newspapers keep asking our representative for interviews.
 Oh?
 Didn’t you know?
-Then check 【Yahoo】.
-It says there that Sohn Joong-ui is investing in 【Jungle】.”
+Then check 【Yaho】.
+It says there that Son Jung-yi is investing in 【Jungle】.”

 Listening from the side, they apply it well.